meck/TEIS_formal/doc/CASE_formal_verification.md

 ## `.sby` file

-In the `.sby` file is similar but includes the `vunit` file and some new syntax for running multiple passes of the tools with different settings.
+The `.sby` file is similar to earlier ones but includes the `vunit` file and some new syntax for running multiple passes of the tools with different settings, we run a "prove" task equivalent to previous example and also a "cover" task described in its own chapter.

 ```{.ini include=../code/formal/simple_cpu.sby}
 ```